Evaluating quality metrics through the lenses of psychophysical measurements of low-level vision: Experimental results and analysis

-The plots in row (i) of \figref{metrics_results_main_fig} and in the \supplementaryHTML{} show that some metrics do not balance the perceived contrast magnitudes well.
-For example, CIEDE2000 and HyAB are much more sensitive to achromatic than to chromatic contrast.
-The opposite can be observed for sCIELab, FLIP, and ICtCp metrics.
-It must be noted that metrics based on color difference formulas (e.g., CIEDE2000) were calibrated and intended for only small, near-threshold color differences, while our test contains large supra-threshold differences.
-All deep learning-based metrics tend to overemphasize chromatic differences (MS-SWD, DeepDC, LPIPS both variants).
-ColorVideoVDP achieved the best match in this test, followed by FSIMc (good match at low contrast) and DISTS (overemphasized chromatic differences).
+Perceptually accurate color quality metrics or color difference measures should be able to match contrast across the achromatic, red–green, and yellow–violet directions, reflecting the differing human sensitivities along these channels.
+The performance of the evaluated metrics on this test is reported in \tableref{metrics_results}, with representative plots shown in row (f) of \figref{metrics_results_main_fig}.
+The results indicate that several metrics do not balance perceived contrast magnitudes consistently.
+For instance, CIEDE2000 and HyAB are substantially more sensitive to achromatic than to chromatic contrast, whereas sCIELab, FLIP, MS-SWD, and ICtCp exhibit the opposite tendency.
+It should be noted that metrics based on color difference formulas (e.g., CIEDE2000) were originally calibrated for small, near-threshold color differences, while our test includes large supra-threshold contrasts.
+Deep learning–based metrics, including LPIPS, TOPIQ, and DISTS, generally overemphasize chromatic differences.
+Overall, ColorVideoVDP achieved the closest match to balanced perceptual contrast, followed by FSIMc, which performs well at low contrasts, and DISTS, which again tends to overestimate chromatic effects.